The sky’s the limit

 Guiding can show potential employers that there’s more to you than your qualifications.
 It could help you demonstrate project or event management experience, leadership skills or useful transferable skills such as public speaking.
 Find out how you can make the most of this experience.

 Girlguiding awards recognise members and volunteers who have given excellent or longstanding service to guiding.
 If you’re in guiding and you know someone who’s made a real difference, why not put them forward?
-Find out more and download nomination forms on the online Guiding Manual.
+Find out more and download nomination forms on The Guiding Manual.

 If one of the girls in your unit is going for either the Queen’s Guide Award or the Chief Guide’s Challenge, then you’ll need Girlguiding Scotland’s Queen’s Guide Award registration form and Chief Guide’s Challenge confirmation form.